 Most vitrectomy procedures occur in an outpatient setting.
 This allows people to go home the same day after the procedure.

 Other procedures typically accompany a vitrectomy to repair and treat the underlying cause of the eye condition.

 The surgery duration may range from one to several hours, depending on the treatment plan and surgery goals.

 Educating yourself about your eye condition will help you prepare for surgery.
 Confirm what your insurance plan covers to avoid surprise costs.

 Questions to ask your eye doctor before surgery include:

 If it is an outpatient surgery, make sure you have a designated driver to take you home.
-Removing makeup, leaving your contact lenses at home, and wearing comfortable clothing and shoes are also recommended.
+It’s also recommended to:

 You will receive an intravenous (IV) line for conscious sedation or general anesthesia.
 An IV allows the healthcare professional to administer the medication quickly and effectively.